 The city based on Vedic principles

 Maybe the history is not as old as many other Indian cities but the city has definitely a lot to offer.
-It was founded on 18th November 1726 by Maharaja Jai Singh II whose plan was to shift growing population of Amer (just 11 km from Jaipur) to a new city.
-But he didn’t do it without a proper plan – Jai Singh II consulted building of the city with architects and his goal was to use the principles presented in Vastu Shastra (ancient Vedic text which focuses on architecture) and Shilpa Shastra (another Vedic text which talks about art and designing).
-Thanks to his commitment, Jaipur became the first well-planned city in modern India.
-After 4 years of constructing roads, palaces, offices and homes, Jaipur was ready to be inhabited.
-Palaces in Jaipur together with some state buildings were located in two blocks (with the City Palace in the center of the city), seven blocks were allocated for the public.
-This nine-grid pattern is taken from ancient Vedic texts and is believed to bring luck.
+It was founded on 18th November 1726 by Maharaja Jai Singh II whose plan was to shift the growing population of Amer (just 11 km from Jaipur) to a new city.
+But he didn’t do it without a proper plan – Jai Singh II consulted some well known architects and his goal was to use the principles presented in Vastu Shastra (ancient Vedic text which focuses on architecture) and Shilpa Shastra (another Vedic text which is about art and designing).
+Thanks to his commitment, Jaipur became a planned city.

 How to reach Jaipur?

-The options are similar to the one that I presented in the post about Udaipur .
-For those, who care about time the best option is, of course, taking the flight.
-Apart from plenty domestic flights to the main Indian cities (like Delhi, Mumbai, Pune, Bengaluru Kolkata, Chennai and of course Udaipur), you can also catch some international flight if you are on the way back home (Dubai, Abu Dhabi or Singapore which can also be a great option for transfer and from there you can choose a direct flight home).
-If you want to see both Udaipur and Jaipur the fastest way to travel between these cities is simply a plane.
-Those, who prefer admiring landscape, I recommend taking the car or a bus (tourist or local – depending on your budget and preferences).
+Jaipur has an airport but if you prefer admiring landscape, I recommend taking a car or a bus.
 Jaipur is nicely connected with Udaipur, Delhi and Mumbai.
 Jaipur is also connected with the main cities of India by rail, so this is also a great option for you to travel and have the chance to observe more.
-Remember that Indian railway offers you different classes – from the cheapest which can cost you barely 135INR to around 1000 INR.
+Remember that Indian railway offers you different classes – from the cheapest one which can cost you barely 135INR to around 1000 INR.
 Now it is totally up to you , which option you choose.
-But please, bear in mind that different money means different quality.
-I faced many opinions of international tourists who are on a budget trip and they buy the cheapest possible ticket and later they talk around that Indian railways are in a terrible condition.
-What they fail to understand that Indians are actually providing services to all kinds of people – from the richest to the middle class and also the poorest, that is why they all can travel but depending on their budget they choose appropriate class.
-So, all tourists, even though you choose the cheapest class, remember that India has much more to offer and if you pay more, you get better facilities.
-But don’t judge on the basis of just one class you have chosen.
-India also has very luxurious maharaja kind of trains which I will be talking about in the future, otherwise also known as ”palace on wheels”.
+But please, bear in mind that different amount means different quality.
+I know some international tourists who were on a budget trip and they bought the cheapest possible ticket.
+Later they said that Indian railways were in a terrible condition.
+What such people fail to understand is that Indian Rail provides services to all kinds of people – from the richest to the middle class and also the poorest.

 Hotels in Jaipur

-You can be sure that in Jaipur you will not die hungry 🙂 Go for delicious and iconic Rajasthani thali!
+You are not going to die hungry in Jaipur 🙂 Go for delicious and iconic Rajasthani thali!
 This is definitely a must-try.
 To find out what thali is check this post .
-Apart from this, Jaipur is famous for excellent pyaaz ki kachori which is simply a snack made of onions and different spices and then fried in dough.
+Apart from this, Jaipur is famous for excellent pyaaz ki kachori which is a snack made of spiced onions which are filled in some dough balls and are fried later..
 Yummy!
-If you have a chance, try also Ghevar – a sweet made of different types of flour and soaked in special sugar syrup.
+If you have a chance, try Ghevar – a sweet made of different types of flour and soaked in special sugar syrup.

 Forts around Jaipur

-In Amber fort you can take elephant taxi to reach the Sun Gate.
-Another great experience for you!
-Save some time for walking around Amber Fort – there are few courtyards, garden and chambers.
-But definitely, it is worth a visit.
-Another great fort is Jaigarh Fort – somehow it is said to be a complex together with Amber fort because of underground passages (build to let the royal family shift to another fort in case it is required) that connect both of them.
-Jaigarh was built by Maharaja Jai Singh II in 1726 to protect the main Amber Palace.
-Once you go there, you will be able to experience an outstanding view of Aravalli hills and Amber fort (as Jaigarh is situated higher than Amber).
-Those who are interested in armory can find there a real masterpiece – Jaivana Canon, which during the time it was produced, was the biggest canon on wheels in the whole world (which by the way was never used in any battle but only test-fired)!
+In Amber fort you can take an elephant taxi to reach the Sun Gate.
+Another great fort is Jaigarh Fort.
+Jaigarh was built by Maharaja Jai Singh II in 1726 and the idea was to protect the main Amber Palace.
+From there, you will be able to experience an outstanding view of Aravalli hills and Amber fort (as Jaigarh is situated higher than Amber).
+Those who are interested in armory can find a real masterpiece – Jaivana Canon.
+During the time it was produced, it was the biggest canon on wheels in the whole world (by the way it was never used in any battle but only test-fired).

 Jantar Mantar – the Observatory

-Sightseeing in Jaipur can not be completed without seeing Jantar Mantar (if we translate it, it is something like “Instrument for calculation”), which is the largest observatory in India.
-The Observatory was constructed by Maharaja Jai Singh II who was known for his love to ancient science.
+Sightseeing in Jaipur can not be completed without seeing Jantar Mantar (if we translate it, it is something like “Instrument for calculation”), It is the largest observatory in India.
+The Observatory was constructed by Maharaja Jai Singh II who was known for his love for ancient science.
 The instruments were used for observation of constellation and stars in the sky.
-What is surprising, even though you are in the middle of the city, you can get there a special feeling of calmness surrounded by all these astronomical instruments.
-Even today’s scientists are stunned by the accuracy of all the instruments.

 Hawa Mahal – a must-see in Jaipur

 Close to the City Palace complex, Hawa Mahal (Palace of Winds) is located.
-It was built by Maharaja Sawai Pratap Singh for royal women to observe through special latticework windows special events and parades.
-The building consists of five floors and 953 small windows!
-If you can’t get inside due to lack of time, seeing it from outside is a must-do in Jaipur!
+The building consists of five floors and 953 small windows.